KU Departmental Scholarship Opportunities

 Freeman Asia Scholarship

 The Freeman-ASIA Foundation will award Undergraduate U.S. citizens or permanent residents with demonstrated financial need to study abroad in East or Southeast Asia for summer, semester or academic year.
 Award amounts range from $3,000 for summer study, $5,000 for semester study, to a maximum of $7,000 for a full year abroad.
-Visit Freeman-Asia for application and more information.
+KU students interested in applying should contact Renee Frias in the Office of Study Abroad for more detailed information Visit Freeman-Asia for application and more information.

 Fulbright Scholarships and Graduate Direct Exchange Grants

 Fulbright Scholarships and Graduate Direct Exchange Grants are available to students who hold a bachelor's degree in hand by the beginning of the grant program, have a good to excellent GPA, and reasonable proficiency in the language of the host country.
-For information about Fulbright Scholarships and Graduate Direct Exchange Grants contact Sue Lorenz in the Office of International Programs, 300 Strong Hall, 785-864-6161.
+For information about Fulbright Scholarships and Graduate Direct Exchange Grants contact Rachel Sherman-Johnson in the Office of International Programs, 300 Strong Hall, 785-864-6161.

 Fund for Education Abroad